How to Make a Grab & Go Bag and What's Included

 Water

-Each bag should have at least a few bottle of water.
+Each bag should have at least a few bottles of water.
 Because water is heavy, weighing 8 pounds per gallon, you'll need more than you can pack.
 Be sure to pack empty water containers you can fill later - that also include filtration ability.

 Water Bottle Ideas